nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Financial Assurance Revolutionary Telemarketer (F.A.R.T) is a **desktop app for managing contacts just for you Financial Advisors, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, F.A.R.T can get your contact management tasks done faster than traditional GUI apps.
+Financial Assurance Revolutionary Telemarketer (F.A.R.T) is a **desktop app for managing clients just for you Financial Advisors, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, F.A.R.T can get your client management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}